Gluten Free Flour Tortillas ot Wraps

 • Warm Water: Warm water is key when making flour tortillas, gluten-free or not.
 The moisture from the warm water becomes trapped inside the tortilla dough as it cooks, giving the wrap a softer texture.

-• Oil: I recommend canola or another neutral oil, like avocado oil, for this recipe.
+• Oil: I recommend avocado or another neutral oil, like canola oil, for this recipe.

 What Kind of Flour is Best?